This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Costs and Time:

-2. Update Lighting to Highlight Your Cabinets
+2. Lighting Your Cabinet

 Lighting has a significant impact on how your kitchen cabinets look and work.
 Under-cabinet lighting may be upgraded or added to make the area appear brighter and more contemporary while also improving visibility for food preparation and cooking.